Updated: Oct 31

 Identifying specific vintages as being difficult, classic, good, great, or exceptional is problematic.
 Sommeliers should be familiar with vintages offered by their restaurant so they can advise consumers what to expect from unknown wineries and terroirs, but for other purposes a reference chart is more reasonable.
 Since average ratings could mean heterogeneous quality or homogeneous average quality, vintage charts for dry and sweet wines by variety, and ideally per Grand Cru, are more useful.

 By the end of May I was test-ready.
 I had spent several hours every day for two months repeatedly viewing webinars, studying the manual, and creating and reviewing flashcards.
 Unfortunately scheduling a test proctor during the worldwide pandemic was problematic as was my waning interest in the subject during this time.

 2020-07-03: I took the exam at 08:00 am this morning after waiting 46 days since May 18 to secure an exam schedule.
 I found the test to be the most difficult of all the Wine Scholar Guild Master Level programs.
 I honestly don't know if I'll pass but then again my wife reminds me that I've said the same thing for every other exam.

-After a year of procrastination I've learned to appreciate Alsace wine.
+After two years of procrastination I've learned to appreciate Alsace wine.
 I am reminded of the change of heart my wife had after visiting Champagne when she initially thought all sparkling wine was the same.
-She now enjoys Champagne and sparkling wine almost every night.
+She now enjoys Champagne or other sparkling wine almost every night.
 Now that I'm more comfortable with the wine language of Alsace and know what to expect from each variety, terroir, and style, I am eager to enjoy the offerings of specific producers and find my favorite wines from Alsace to pair with my favorite food!